Blender (appliance)

-A blender (sometimes called a mixer (from Latin mixus, the PPP of miscere eng. to Mix) or liquidiser in British English) is a kitchen and laboratory appliance used to mix, crush, purée or emulsify food and other substances.
+A blender (sometimes called a mixer or liquidiser in British English) is a kitchen and laboratory appliance used to mix, crush, purée or emulsify food and other substances.
 A stationary blender consists of a blender container with a rotating metal or plastic blade at the bottom, powered by an electric motor that is in the base.
 Some powerful models can also crush ice and other frozen foods.
 The newer immersion blender configuration has a motor on top connected by a shaft to a rotating blade at the bottom, which can be used with any container.

 Characteristics

 Different blenders have different functions and features but product testing indicates that many blenders, even the less expensive ones, are useful for meeting many consumer needs.
 Features which consumers consider when purchasing a blender include the following: